-The fact that in Icelandic the word for beached whale is the same as that for jackpot or windfall may give you some clue as to how these seaborne beasts are seen by the locals.
-Yes, you may well find whale on the menu in Iceland’s restaurants – but thanks to a temporary moratorium on whaling back in the enlightened nineties, whalers were forced to seek alternative sources of income and at that point the whale-watching industry was born.
+The fact that in Icelandic the word for 'beached whale'– hvalreki – is the same as that for 'jackpot' or 'windfall' may give you some clue as to how these seaborne beasts are seen by the locals.
+You may well see whale on the menu in Iceland’s restaurants – after all, they are central to the Icelandic way of life.
+But thanks to a temporary moratorium on whaling back in the enlightened nineties, whalers were forced to seek alternative sources of income and at that point the whale-watching industry was born.

-Sadly the moratorium was lifted in 2006, but stocks remain high – and consequently so do sightings.
-Head out to sea and across Skjálfandi Bay from Húsavík on the island’s north coast and thanks to experienced local guides who know every inch of this blustery bay, your opportunities of seeing at least one gentle giant are good.
+The moratorium was lifted in 2006, but stocks remain high – and consequently so do sightings.
+Head out to sea and across Skjalfandi Bay from Husavik on the island’s north coast for a potential sighting.
+Thanks to experienced local guides who know every inch of this blustery bay, your opportunities of seeing at least one gentle giant are quite good.

-As if that wasn’t quite enough marine life for one trip, there are also dolphins, puffins and other seabirds in this lively bay – more than enough to keep those binoculars busy, and to put a big salty smile on your face as you return to shore for dinner.
+As if that wasn’t quite enough marine life for one trip, there are also dolphins, puffins and other seabirds in this lively bay.
+There's more than enough to keep those binoculars busy, and to put a big salty smile on your face as you return to shore for dinner.
 Just remember to order carefully if you’ve fallen in love with these graceful creatures.